Tencent-RTC/obs-trtc/README.md

 Before you move forward, double-check that you've got these necessary items ready:

-- OBS with WHIP support, please downlaod from [OBS](https://obsproject.com/)
+- OBS with WHIP support, please download from [OBS](https://obsproject.com/)
 - TRTC(Tencent Real-Time Communication) account, please register at [here](https://www.tencentcloud.com/account/login?s_url=https%3A%2F%2Fconsole.tencentcloud.com%2Ftrtc&from_portal=click_trtc_home&ext1=Get_Started_for_Free)

 > Note: Currently, OBS WHIP has been merged into the master branch but has not been released yet.